|Last Quarterly Update:||10/21/2013|

 The industry includes meat markets, seafood markets, fruit and vegetable markets, baked goods stores (but not retail bakeries), candy and nut stores, and gourmet food stores.
 Grocery stores and supermarkets, along with superstores and warehouse clubs that sell food, are covered in separate industry profiles.

 Consumer spending and tastes drive demand.
 The profitability of individual companies depends on effective merchandising and the ability to generate store traffic.
 Large companies can offer a wide selection of products and have advantages in purchasing, distribution, and marketing.
 Small companies can compete effectively by offering specialty products, providing superior service, or serving a local market.
-The industry is ...
+The US industry is fragmented: the 50 largest companies account for 15 percent of sales.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options